Ailyth99/AC3TimSwallow/README.md

 ## Introduction
-This is a translation tool for ACE COMBAT 3 ELECTROSPHERE.
-It allows you to preview and manipulate TIM images, including converting two BMPs into a dual-CLUT TIM image, and modifying the TIM's VRAM coordinates.
+This is an Ace Combat 3 Electrosphere translation tool with a GUI, providing a more intuitive way to work with the game's localization.
+<br>It integrates several excellent AC3 localization tools and supports previewing and processing both 4bpp and 8bpp TIM images,and modifying VRAM coordinates.
+For AC3 translation, it can combine two separate CLUT BMPs generated during the process into a single TIM image containing 2 CLUTs, and further compress this TIM into ULZ format.<br>
 You can generate two images with different CLUTs using [AC3-Text-Editor](https://github.com/DashmanGC/AC3-Text-Editor), and then convert them to TIM format using this tool.

 ![1](https://free2.yunpng.top/2024/10/25/671b6ea4c98df.png)